wftutorials/android-beginner-tutorial/README.md

 Button btn = view.findViewById(R.id.button2);
 ```

-Once that is done we can set out onclick listener as normal.
+Once that is done we can set our onclick listener as normal.

 ```java
 btn.setOnClickListener(new View.OnClickListener(){